SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-18-adrotator-for-windows-phone-silverlight.markdown

-            Creating your own Ad is extremely simple, just create a new User Control, in the examples it is called “MyDefaultAd”.&nbsp; If you want to keep it in a separate folder like we have in the examples then **I suggest you create it in the root of your project and then move it there** , this saves any namespace confusions later on.
+            Creating your own Ad is extremely simple, just create a new User Control, in the examples it is called “MyDefaultAd”.
+If you want to keep it in a separate folder like we have in the examples then **I suggest you create it in the root of your project and then move it there** , this saves any namespace confusions later on.

-            Just make sure it is dimensions are set to default (auto) and put whatever you want in there, just keep in mind the size of your ads on your page and you will be fine.&nbsp; Ours is a very basic control as shown below:
+            Just make sure it is dimensions are set to default (auto) and put whatever you want in there, just keep in mind the size of your ads on your page and you will be fine.
+Ours is a very basic control as shown below: